katievlasic/10-team-profile-generator/README.md

 Once the user has completed the CLI application, a custome .html file will be generated.

+Please access a walkthrough of using the CLI [here](https://drive.google.com/file/d/1EiWNavpUVtQKJz-PTGcbZnGboyDnb75F/view).

 ## Table of Contents

  * [Installation](#installation)